 It’s hard to argue against Modell on this point.
 Davis was enshrined in 1992, which was 10 years after he moved the Raiders from Oakland to Los Angeles.
 The Hall can’t have one set of rules for Davis and another for Modell.

-And while we’re here, since Hensley wants to lionize Modell as “a leader on diversity” due to Art having made the no-brainer move of appointing Ozzie Newsome the Ravens GM, let’s go back to the excellent 2011 eulogy from Mr. Destructo on Davis that gets into some useful detail on what it means to be a real “leader on diversity”:
+And because Hensley wants to lionize Modell as “a leader on diversity” due to Art having made the no-brainer move of appointing Ozzie Newsome the Ravens GM, it’s worth a look back at the excellent 2011 eulogy from Mr. Destructo on Davis that gets into some useful detail on what it means to be a real “leader on diversity”:

 For years, we’ve been treated to “Al Davis: Evil, Insane Megalomaniac,” and questions about whether he’s ruining football.
 And, really, it’s not surprising when you consider how he’s made a career rejecting the NFL’s power structure, the people most of the mainstream NFL talking heads spend roughly 25 weeks per year taint-sucking like shit-starved remorae.
 At the beginning of the 1980s, he committed the greatest of all possible sins: he challenged the NFL’s monopoly in court on an anti-trust basis and won, later endorsing the USFL.
 (Oddly, Howard Cosell has some of the most entertaining and passionate coverage of Davis’ legal battles in an otherwise terrible book.)
 On top of a career of fierce loyalty to players even after trades or retirement and criticism of their treatment by the league, he abstained from the recent owners’ votes on the NFL labor agreement.
 In effect, he’s been a traitor to his class for three decades, advocating increased competition for ownership, challenging their preposterously cozy legal status, while giving aid and comfort to the labor pool that tries to suck owners’ idly accrued wealth rightfully downward.